gurukulai/gurukul-frontend/README.md

-# Gurukul AI - AI for Bharat
+# Gurukul AI - AI for India

 A comprehensive AI-powered platform providing personalized assistance for mental health, nutrition, career guidance, and general conversations.
 Built with Next.js, TypeScript, and Tailwind CSS.